jburto93/CI_PP1_DKB/README.md

 ## Credits
 ### Media
-All images on the webpage are taken from [Pexels](https://www.pexels.com/).
+All images on the webpage are taken from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/).

 ### Code
 - The HTML and CSS used for the responsive [Hamburger Menu](https://codepen.io/alvarotrigo/pen/MWEJEWG) was taken from the Codepen.
 - The CSS for the [Image Gallery](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) was inspired by the Love Running project.
 - The CSS code used to clear the 'Your Query' text in the contact form when the box is clicked was taken from [W3 Schools](https://www.w3schools.com/howto/howto_html_clear_input.asp )
-- The HTML and CSS used for the [Customer Review Carousel](https://codepen.io/onion2k/pen/xxZYBVj) was taken from Codepen.
+- The HTML and CSS used for the [Customer Reviews](https://www.bootdey.com/snippets/view/Customer-Reviews) was taken from Bootdey.

 ## Acknowledgements